Kathleen P. Deignan

 Sr. Deignan's current interests are in the areas of classical and contemporary spirituality with a focus on creation theology and spirituality.
 Her work is devoted to transmitting the spiritual and intellectual legacies of Thomas Merton and her mentor Thomas Berry in a variety of academic, artistic and pastoral formats.
 A GreenFaith Fellow, Dr. Deignan completed a two-year post-doctoral training for religious environmental leadership (www.GreenFaith.org).

 Dr. Deignan was the founder of the Iona Peace and Justice Studies Program and the Iona Peace Institute in Ireland (1988-1995).
 She is the founder and director of the Iona Spirituality Institute which sponsors a variety of programs for spiritual enrichment.
-See below for the link to the ISI webpage.

 A sacred song writer and psalmist, Sister Deignan has composed over 200 songs for liturgy and prayer published in a dozen CDs by Schola Ministries, a project in service to the liturgical and contemplative arts.
-See below the link to Schola Ministries.

 Sr. Deignan is a member of the American Academy of Religion, the Catholic Theological Society of America, the International Thomas Merton Society and the Society for the Study of Christian Spirituality.